Migrating from Squarespace to Shopify

 Products imported successfully but aren't published

-If your product visibility was set to hidden in Squarespace, then your product isn't available for purchase on Shopify.
+If any of your products in Squarespace had their product visibility set to hidden when you exported your data, then those products are imported into Shopify as hidden, as well.
 If you don't want a product to be hidden, then make it available for the sales channels of your choice.

 Imported products no longer have their dimensions